open-energy-transition/solver-benchmark/README.md

    pip install -r website/requirements.txt
    ```

+We also use the `conda` package manager to manage different solver versions, so please make sure it is installed before running the benchmark runner.

 ### Development

 We use the [ruff](https://docs.astral.sh/ruff) code linter and formatter, and GitHub Actions runs various pre-commit checks to ensure code and files are clean.